composewell/streamly/dev/MAINTAINING.md

 If the issue is assigned to someone then it is considered scheduled.
 Otherwise it is unscheduled.
 Unassigned issues may have the following labels:

+* sched:deferred: deliberately deferred for some reason.
-* deferred: blocked on any other fix or a decision to be made, or deliberately deferred for some reason.
+* sched:blocked: blocked on any other fix or a decision to be mad

+### For Contributors

 * help-wanted: anyone can take the issue and contribute
+* good-first-issue: good for new contributors

 ## Correlating Changes, Issues and Releases